Rudy-chalice/chalice-help/docs/the-trade-desk/ad-group-best-practices-pmp.md

 <details class="bid-matrix">
 <summary style="cursor:pointer; font-weight:600;">Suggested CPM bids by country and channel</summary>
-<p>Starting-point CPM bids by market and format.
-Use the selector to view them in another currency.
-Rates refresh from a live source on load, with a recent fallback.</p>
+<p>Your Chalice support team will provide tailored bid recommendations for your ad group.
+Standard bid guidance by country is listed below.
+Use the selector to view it in another currency.</p>
 <p style="margin:0.75rem 0;">
 <label for="bid-currency" style="margin-right:6px;">Currency</label>
 <select id="bid-currency">